-- 1.1 At Garden Suburb Infant School we believe in an entitlement to a safe and secure environment where learning, teaching and playing can flourish in a positive atmosphere characterised by mutual respect and trust. - 1.2 We believe that fundamental to this is a whole school approach to behaviour which is both is clear and consistent and supported by positive behaviour management strategies. - 1.3 We recognise that parents/carers are key partners in establishing and maintaining positive behaviour and we will seek to ensure their involvement in and support for our whole school approach.
+- 1.1 At Garden Suburb Infant School we believe in an entitlement to a safe and secure environment where learning, teaching and playing can flourish in a positive atmosphere characterised by mutual respect and trust. - 1.2 We believe that fundamental to this is a whole school approach to behaviour which is both is clear, consistent and supported by positive behaviour management strategies. - 1.3 We recognise that parents/carers are key partners in establishing and maintaining positive behaviour and we will seek to ensure their involvement in and support for our whole school approach.

-1.4 We aim to:-
+1.4 We aim to:

-- Recognise and value the unique qualities of each child, positively reinforcing their self esteem and self confidence - Enable children to learn in a safe secure and happy environment - Encourage, recognise and celebrate good behaviour throughout the school - Help children to develop their social, intellectual, physical and emotional skills to enable positive and beneficial interactions. - Establish clear expectations of behaviour within school and ensure that these are understood clearly by children and parents/carers. - Ensure that behavioural expectations are consistently applied. - Establish, apply and review guidelines for staff to support them when dealing with instances of inappropriate behaviour. - Apply agreed procedures in instances of severe and/or repeated inappropriate behaviour. - Ensure parental involvement in behaviour management issues
+- Recognise and value the unique qualities of each child, positively reinforcing their self esteem and self confidence - Enable children to learn in a safe, secure and happy environment - Encourage, recognise and celebrate good behaviour throughout the school - Help children to develop their social, intellectual, physical and emotional skills to enable positive and beneficial interactions. - Support children to develop the language and vocabulary to communicate their feelings and needs clearly. - Develop effective learning behaviours which will enable children to access their learning effectively and develop positive and constructive interactions with others. - Establish clear expectations of behaviour within school and ensure that these are understood clearly by children and parents/carers. - Ensure that behavioural expectations are consistently applied. - Establish, apply and review guidelines for staff to support them when dealing with instances of inappropriate behaviour, including those which could fall under the category of "Child on Child Abuse". - Apply agreed procedures in instances of severe and/or repeated inappropriate behaviour. - Ensure parental involvement in behaviour management issues